How to cook a perfect Roast Turkey! With no need to brine, and slathered with herb butter you will get a moist, juicy, golden, and delicious turkey!

 There aren’t very many ingredients needed to bake a turkey honestly.
 These will do just fine:

-Turkey – Cleary this is our main ingredient
+Turkey – Cleary this is our main ingredient a necessary.

 Butter – 2 sticks of softened butter are good to cover an 18-20 lb turkey